itsToggle/plex_debrid/README.md

 ### 2) Setup Plex:

-1. Create a plex 'movie' library of the mounted virtual drive or add the mounted virtual drive to an existing 'movie' library.
+1. Create a plex 'movie' library of the mounted virtual drive or add the virtual drive to an existing 'movie' library.
-2. Create a plex 'shows' library of the mounted virtual drive or add the mounted virtual drive to an existing 'shows' library.
+2. Create a plex 'shows' library of the mounted virtual drive or add the virtual drive to an existing 'shows' library.
-3. *Recommendation: disable 'video preview thumbnails', disable 'intro detection', disable the scheduled task 'perfom extensive media analysis' to reduce the download traffic
+3. *Recommendation: disable 'video preview thumbnails', ~disable 'intro detection'~, disable the scheduled task 'perfom extensive media analysis' to reduce the download traffic*
 4. You and your home users can now stream cached torrents from RealDebrid!

 ### 3) Setup plex_debrid: